Blinded Sample Size Re-estimation for Continuous Endpoints - Part 2

 where š is the mixture proportion, µā and µā are the component means, and ϲ is the common variance.
 Let šæ = µā - µā and š = 1/2, then the variance of the mixture distribution is given by

 Eq.
-(1) indicates that blinded sample size re-estimation (SSR) can be performed using the pooled sample variance when either ϲ or šæĀ² is reliably obtained from historical studies.
+(1) indicates that blinded sample size re-estimation (SSR) can be performed using the sample variance of the combined data when either ϲ or šæĀ² is reliably obtained from historical studies.
 However, this reliance on historical information is a key limitation of this approach.
 The good news is that the (non-excess) kurtosis š of the mixture distribution is

 We can use Eq.
 (1) and Eq.
 (2) to solve for šæĀ² and ϲ, then obtain